jborean93/pypsexec/README.md

 authentication but users in a domain environment can take advantage of Kerberos authentication as well for added security.
-Currently the Windows implementation of the smbprotocol does not support Kerberos auth but for other platforms you can add support by running
+Currently the Windows implementation of the smbprotocol does not support Kerberos auth but for other platforms you can add support by installing the kerberos components of `smbprotocol`;

 ```
 # for Debian/Ubuntu/etc: